|Birth: ||Nov. 12, 1946|

 Sgt.
 William Earl Stone was posthumously awarded the Silver Star Medal for his gallantry in action, the Bronze Star Medal for his heroism, and the Purple Heart for the wounds that took his precious life.

-Those of us who knew him feel very fortunate to have had him as part of our lives and know our lives are richer for knowing Bill Stone.
+Those of us who knew him and loved him feel very fortunate to have had him as part of our lives and know our lives are richer for knowing Bill Stone.

 WILLIAM EARL STONE is honored on Panel 40W, Row 55 of the Vietnam Veterans Memorial in Constitution Gardens in Washington D.C.